 These, and many other questions about all aspects of human behaviour and experience, are studied by psychologists.
-If you choose this course then you will find out a great deal about yourself and others - about the ways you think, feel and behave, and about your interactions with other people.
+If you choose this course you will develop a range of skills, including critical evaluation and analysis, independent thinking and an understanding of research methods.

 It is important that the demands of this course are not underestimated.
 The course content, particularly terminology and essay writing is extensive therefore a - grade 6 in GCSE Mathematics, English and Science are the minimum entrance requirements.
-Competence in Mathematics is particularly important because at least 10% of the assessment will be of mathematical ability, and up to 30% will be research methods based.
+Competence in Mathematics and Biology is particularly important because approximately 20% of the course looks at Biological Psychology and up to 30% of the assessment will be research methods based.